bqle/bqle.github.io/content/blogs/atomic-and-cpp20.md

 date: 2022-12-28T14:08:16+07:00
 draft: false
 ---
-*In a small benchmark of std::atomic operations, I encountered something bizarre with instantiation of the built-in variables.*
+*In a small benchmark of std::atomic operations, I encountered something bizarre with instantiation of the built-in variables in C++20.*

 <!--more-->
 ## Discovery